Pruning Group 3 Clematis: A Complete Guide

 ‘Ernest Markham’ features striking magenta-red blooms with a velvety texture. - Clematis ‘Huldine’

-This variety offers clusters of double, purple-red flowers that bloom over a long period, from mid-summer to early autumn.
-It’s a vigorous grower and a perfect choice for covering walls or trellises. - Clematis ‘Perle d’Azur’
+This variety offers clusters of double, purple-red flowers that bloom from mid-summer to early autumn.
+It’s a vigorous grower and perfect for covering walls or trellises. - Clematis ‘Perle d’Azur’

 This clematis showcases large, sky-blue flowers with a hint of lavender, blooming from midsummer to early autumn.
 It’s an excellent climber for walls and pergolas, offering a soft, calming display of colour. - Clematis ‘Comtesse de Bouchaud’